geet-code/SAGA_HACKATHON/README.md

 PROJECT-NAME : SIGN-SUB.

-About our Project : This project aims to help the hearing impaired people
+About our Project : This project aims to help the hearing impaired people.